-Since this valuation, the Coronavirus Pandemic has caused significant market volatility which, in the short-term, has caused a 12% reduction in investment return.
+Since this valuation, the Coronavirus Pandemic has caused significant market volatility which in the short-term, has caused a 12% reduction in investment return.
 However, a long-term view is taken for the pension fund and the valuation report and contribution rates still stand.
-If there is a more significant decline in the medium-term, for example, in 18 months' time, then an interim valuation will be completed to review the funding of the Pension Fund and ongoing contribution rates.
+If there is a more significant decline in the medium term, for example, in 18 months' time, then an interim valuation will be completed to review the funding of the Pension Fund and ongoing contribution rates.

 In addition, the LGPS benefit structure is being reviewed since the McCloud judgement ruled that the 2015 Pubic Sector Pension reforms introduced unlawful age discrimination.
-The full financial effect of this judgement is not yet known but it will cause increased costs for each Pension Fund employer.
-The valuation report takes a prudent approach to estimating contributions, therefore building in increased costs.
+The full financial effect of this judgement is not yet known but it will cause increased costs for each Pension Fund Employer.
+The valuation report takes a prudent approach to estimating contributions, therefore, building in some increased costs.
+However, the measurement of the Pension Fund as at 31 March 2019 does not include an allowance for McCloud.